 So I figured that I might as well eat what they feed me!

-I did share the food with my husband since they only feed mom.
+I did share the food with my husband since they only feed Mom.
 Of course, we also ordered food outside of the hospital too.
-As I mentioned above, I was so so hungry I felt like I could eat everything!
+As I mentioned above, I was so hungry I felt like I could eat everything!

 How to pack hospital snacks